Spexon/Integration-Project/README.md

 Use continue in a loop with a comment describing what it does (CLASS INTRODUCTION LINE 111)
 >>>>>>> branch 'master' of https://github.com/Spexon/Integration-Project.git

+PSI 3:

+Private classes, public getters and setters, constructors

+Use Super and this to access objects and constructors

+effectively utilize exception handling

+overload a method

+describe inheritance and its benefits

+declare, instantiate, initialize and use 1D arrays

+Develop code that makes use of polymorphism

+get a sum of values in an array using an accumulator

+manually find the smallest value in an array

+search an array and identify the index where a value was found

+declare, instantialize and use multidimentional arrays

+Search a 2D array and identify the coordinates where a value was found

+Declare and use an ArrayList of a given type

+Create and use the enhanced for loop